 A portion of our customers' leases in New Mexico are granted by the federal government and administered by the Bureau of Land Management ("BLM"), a federal agency.
 Operations conducted by us and our customers on federal oil and gas leases must comply with numerous additional statutory and regulatory restrictions, including permitting obligations.
 In addition, the U.S. Department of the Interior (via various of its agencies, including the BLM and the Office of Natural Resources Revenue) has certain authority over our activities on federal and tribal lands.
 These leases contain relatively standardized terms requiring compliance with detailed regulations.
 Under certain circumstances, the BLM may require operations on federal leases to be suspended or terminated or may deny permits or right-of-way grants required for operations on such leases.
-Any such suspension or termination, or inability to obtain required permits or right-of-way grants, could materially and adversely affect our interests.
+Any suffect our interests.